menu

 by | Jul 13, 2017 | Personal Growth

-When you carve out small amounts of time for mindfulness, you’ll be surprised at the big result it can have on your life.
+By dedicating small pockets of time to mindfulness, you’ll be astonished by the monumental transformations it can usher into your life.

 Written by: Nancy Wunderlich